melroselabs/php-smpp/README.md

-THIS REPO IS NO LONGER MAINTAINED!

-Look at https://github.com/alexandr-mironov/php-smpp for an updated version.

 PHP-based SMPP client lib
 =============

-This is a simplified SMPP client lib for sending or receiving smses through [SMPP v3.4](http://www.smsforum.net/SMPP_v3_4_Issue1_2.zip).
+This is a simplified SMPP client lib for sending or receiving SMS through [SMPP v3.4](https://smpp.org/SMPP_v3_4_Issue1_2.pdf).

 In addition to the client, this lib also contains an encoder for converting UTF-8 text to the GSM 03.38 encoding, and a socket wrapper.
-The socket wrapper provides connection pool, IPv6 and timeout monitoring features on top of PHP's socket extension.
+The socket wrapper has been updated for PHP 8 and provides connection pool, IPv6 and timeout monitoring features on top of PHP's socket extension.

-This lib has changed significantly from it's first release, which required namespaces and included some worker components.
-You'll find that release at [1.0.1-namespaced](https://github.com/onlinecity/php-smpp/tree/1.0.1-namespaced)

-This lib requires the [sockets](http://www.php.net/manual/en/book.sockets.php) PHP-extension, and is not supported on Windows.
-A [windows-compatible](https://github.com/onlinecity/php-smpp/tree/windows-compatible) version is also available.
+This library has been forked from https://github.com/onlinecity/php-smpp.

 Basic usage example